KChen-lab/Data-Analysis-of-Variant-Functional-Effects/README.md

 # Functional-Genomics
-Data analysis for manuscript submission
+Data analysis for manuscript submission of "Actionability Classification of Variants of Unknown Significance Correlates with Functional Effect"